subzero112233/golang-raft-nba/README.md

 This project uses [Hashicorp's Raft Implementation](https://github.com/hashicorp/raft)

 ## What's in here
 Raft protocol is set to serve in the range of 7010, 7011 onwards.
-The Raft API for handling Nodes and Status plus NBA Stats is set to serve in the range of 7110, 7210 onwards We are going to start 3 nodes and join them together.
+The Raft API for handling Nodes and Status plus NBA Stats is set to serve in the range of 7110, 7210 onwards.
+We are going to start 3 nodes and join them together.
 Once a node joins, it gets synced with all the data.

 # How to test it
 1.Start the bootstrapping node.
 You need to bootstrap a single node, once.
 For that, set the BOOTSTRAP_CLUSTER=true environment variable once.
 Each server needs to bind a port. use the PORT=int environment variable.
 ```
 BOOTSTRAP_CLUSTER=true PORT=7010 go run cmd/main.go
 ```